almogsi/hebnoRms/paper.md

 `hebnoRms` It was built on E-Millim [@Armony-Sivan2013-zx] and expanded using word vectors from fasttext [@joulin2016fasttext; @grave2018learning] and the SVLM Hebrew Wikipedia Corpus [@Silber-Varod2017-xp]. fasttext was chosen as it incorporates in its vectors subword information that corresponds to morphological inflections, suitable to morphologically rich languages.

+Pre-trained vectors were extracted using `fastertext` [@bojanowski2016enriching] and the norms were extrapolated by fitting a regression model with elastic net regularization in the `caret` package [@kuhn2008building].
+5-fold cross validation reached  *r* = .74 in valence and *r* = .64 in arousal.

-The pacakge was validated on the *Neural Sentiment Analyzer for Modern Hebrew* [@amram2018representations], resulting in Cohen’s d = 0.95 and Cohen’s d = 1.06 for the small and large lexica respectively \autoref{fig:example}.
+The valence produced by the pacakge was validated on the *Neural Sentiment Analyzer for Modern Hebrew* [@amram2018representations], resulting in Cohen’s *d* = 0.95 and Cohen’s *d* = 1.06 for the small and large lexica respectively \autoref{fig:example}.

 ![Package validation.\label{fig:example}](./man/figures/fig_plot.png)